Andrés de San Martín: Family

-His nationality has been variously identified as Portuguese or French but archival records published in 1997 show San Martín was born in Seville.
+Archival records published in 1997 show San Martín was born in Seville.
 He was the son of Juan de Logroño and Juana Hernández.
 He had at least one brother, Cristóbal de San Martín, who was his heir.
 Andrés de San Martín had two daughters, Juana and María, with his partner Ana Martín, whom he never married.
+Earlier speculations that had variously identified San Martín as Portuguese or French are unfounded.

 Exceptional pilot of the Renaissance

 Little is known of San Martín's life before 1512, when King Ferdinand commissioned him royal pilot.

 His knowledge of cosmography (astrology) was singular.
 He knew more than others during the Age of Discovery how astronomical science could be applied to navigation.
-Confident of his unique skills he applied for the post of pilot major of Spain upon the death in 1512 of its holder, Amerigo Vespucci.
+Confident of his unique skills he applied for the post of Pilot Major of Spain upon the death in 1512 of its holder, Amerigo Vespucci.
 He was turned down by the King who appointed instead Juan Díaz de Solís.
-He again applied for the post in 1518 when Solís died.
+He again applied for the post in 1518, Díaz de Solís having died in 1516.
 Again he was turned down in favor of another foreigner, Sebastian Cabot.
 Nevertheless, the King consoled San Martín by raising his pay to 10,000 maravedis.

 San Martín replaced Rui Faleiro as cosmographer/astrologer on Magellan's expedition to the Spice Islands.
 Magellan and his Portuguese countryman Faleiro had planned the expedition together, but when the latter developed mental problems the king removed him from the enterprise.
 San Martín reported for duty upon order of the King sometime in July 1519.
 He received advances on July 31, 1519 of 30,000 maravedis and 7,500 maravedis for cost-of-living allowance.

 At Rio de Janeiro, San Martín left the ship San Antonio and transferred to Victoria.
 He was suspected of being involved in the failed mutiny attempt in April 1520 in Port St. Julian and was tortured by strappado, but afterwards was allowed to continue his service as cosmographer.

 San Martín was presumed death at Cebu on May 1, 1521.
 There is no certainty he was one of those killed there.
 There were reliable reports later that some eight survived the massacre.